starship/starship/docs/advanced-config/README.md

 ## Continuation Prompt

 Some shells support a continuation prompt along with the normal prompt.
-This prompt is rendered instead of the normal prompt when the user has entered an incomplete statement (such as a single left parenthesis).
+This prompt is rendered instead of the normal prompt when the user has entered an incomplete statement (such as a single left parenthesis or quote).

-Starship can set the continuation prompt format using the `continuation_format` option.
-The default format is `"$character"`.
+Starship can set the continuation prompt using the `continuation_prompt` option.
+The default prompt is `"[❯](bold yellow)"`.

 Note: Continuation prompts are only available in the following shells: